lord-dubious/twagent/README.md

 ]
 ``` -->

-By leveraging advanced natural language processing (NLP) techniques and AI-driven analysis, the agents are able to identify contentious topics, craft provocative responses, and engage in online debates.

-## Why this approach?
+## Why browser-use?
 Why not just use Twitter's V2 API?

 This approach was chosen as a solution because the Twitter API is prohibitively expensive and is often seen as anti-developer.